eyecantell/vibedir/vibedir.md

 The DEV_GUIDELINES, CODEBASE, and CODE_CHANGE_INSTRUCTIONS will be included on session start or refresh.

-The COMMANDS_AND_RESULTS will contain each command and its results that has been run and is set to be shared.
+The COMMANDS_AND_RESULTS will contain each command (plus its results) if it is set to be included in the prompt and has been run

 The TASK will be supplied if a task has been defined by the user (there may be times that the command results just speak for themselves)

 #### Splitting vibedir.txt into vibedir_part1ofn.txt parts
-If the user is in clipboard mode, then the vibedir.txt will be split into (~40k char) parts named vibedir_part1ofn.text in order to avoid truncation by the LLM UI.
+If the user is in clipboard mode, then the vibedir.txt will be split into (clipboard_max_chars_per_file char) parts named vibedir_part1ofn.text in order to avoid truncation by the LLM UI.

 ## Core Components